-Computer Science is the study of how computers and computer systems work and how they are constructed and programmed.
-From the design of computers to programming, Computer Science has broadened applications in areas as diverse as science, engineering, mathematics and the arts.
-The GCSE course will give you a real, in-depth understanding of the fundamental principles of computing as well as developing your critical thinking, analysis and problem-solving skills.
-Computer Science will involve you working with real-world, practical programming techniques that provide you with a good understanding of what makes technology work.
+Computer Science is the study of how computers and computer systems work including how they are constructed and programmed.
+From the design of computers to programming, Computer Science has broad applications in areas as diverse as science, engineering, mathematics, and the arts.
+The GCSE course will give you a real, in-depth understanding of the fundamental principles of computing as well as developing your critical thinking, analysis, and problem-solving skills.
+Computer Science will involve you working with real-world, practical programming techniques developing a good understanding of what makes technology work.